awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_with_delay.md

 # mysql\.rds\_set\_external\_master\_with\_delay<a name="mysql_rds_set_external_master_with_delay"></a>

-Configures an Amazon RDS MySQL DB instance to be a read replica of an instance of MySQL running external to Amazon RDS and configures delayed replication\.
+Configures an RDS for MySQL DB instance to be a read replica of an instance of MySQL running external to Amazon RDS and configures delayed replication\.

 **Important**
 To run this procedure, `autocommit` must be enabled\.
 To enable it, set the `autocommit` parameter to `1`\.
 For information about modifying parameters, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.